-Led by Mike Lew, and Thom Harrigan of the Next Step Counseling, and Ellen Ford.
+Led by Mike Lew, and Thom Harrigan of the Next Step Counseling.
 Mike is the author of Victims No Longer: The Classic Guide for Men Recovering from Sexual Child Abuse.
 Thom leads groups for male survivors and has worked extensively in this field.
 For more information see: www.nextstepcounseling.org

 This registration form is to hold your place.
 In early Spring, we will make a decision to meet in-person, hybrid, or reschedule.